codeneo/review_analytics/README.md

 - Which is the most frequently visited restaurant?
 - What is the most frequent time of visit?

 These are some of the few easily available insights.
 However with NLP we could have sentiment analysis.
-Moreover we could possibly recommend restaurants based on factor driving a good experience.
+Moreover we could possibly recommend restaurants based on factors driving a good experience.